scipy-conference/scipy_proceedings/papers/jonathon_smith/2016_monte_scipy.rst

 The MONTE project started in 1998 at a time when the Python language was still relatively new.
 As a result, MONTE has several custom systems that are redundant in the current Python landscape.
-For instance, MONTE developed an interactive shell similar to IPython (although it has largely been deprecated in favor of IPython) and has several numerical computing classes that would generally be dispatched to NumPy in a brand new project.
+For instance, MONTE developed an interactive shell similar to IPython and has several numerical computing classes that would generally be dispatched to NumPy in a brand new project.

 Historical quirks aside, MONTE considers itself a member of the Python scientific programming community and aims to integrate